GuruShiva/video_game_classify/README.md

 # Classify This Video Game!

 This project was created for #SchoolofAIVancouver Image Classification Code Challenge 2.
-This image classification code tries to classify paintings into 3 classes:
+This image classification code tries to classify video games into 3 classes:

 * First Person Shooter(FPS)